h3llraizer/ActiveDirectory-Enumeration/README.md

 By default, the code:
 - loads required DLL's and resolve the exported functions for making LDAP queries.
-- parse the process paramters block (envp) to find the values for COMPUTERNAME, USERNAME and USERDNSDOMAIN
+- parses the process parameters block (envp) to find the values for COMPUTERNAME, USERNAME and USERDNSDOMAIN
 - evaluate if the machine is domain joined.
 If it isn't, then it will return stating so
 - given that the machine is domain joined, it will attempt to bind to the domain controller and populate the ld structure which then becomes a handle to issue queries
 - if the bind is successful, the proceeding query functions are sent and output is displayed to the console